NLnetLabs/rpki-doc/source/routinator/manual-page.rst

     .. option:: -a asn, --filter-asn=asn

            Only output VRPs for the given ASN.
-The option can be given mul- tiple times,  in which case VRPs for all provided ASNs are pro- vided.
+The option can be given multiple times, in which case VRPs for all provided ASNs are provided.
 ASNs can be given with or without the prefix AS.

     .. option:: -p prefix, --filter-prefix=prefix